Abraham–Lorentz force: History

-First calculation of the radiation electromagnetic energy due to current was given by George Francis FitzGerald in 1883, where radiation resistance appears.
-However, dipole antenna experiments by Heinrich Hertz made bigger impact and gathered commentary by Poincaré on the amortissement or damping of the oscillator due to emission of radiation.
-Qualitative discussions surrounding damping effects of radiation emitted by accelerating charge was sparked by Henry Poincaré in 1891.
-In 1892, Hendrik Lorentz derived self interaction force for low velocities on charges but did not correlate it with radiation losses.
-Suggestion of correlation of radiation energy loss to self force was first made by Max Planck.
-Plank's concept surrounding the damping force which did not assume any special shape of elementary charged particles was applied by Max Abraham to find the radiation resistance of an antenna in 1898 which remains to be the most practical application of the phenomenon.
+The first calculation of electromagnetic radiation energy due to current was given by George Francis FitzGerald in 1883, in which radiation resistance appears.
+However, dipole antenna experiments by Heinrich Hertz made a bigger impact and gathered commentary by Poincaré on the amortissement or damping of the oscillator due to the emission of radiation.
+Qualitative discussions surrounding damping effects of radiation emitted by accelerating charges was sparked by Henri Poincaré in 1891.
+In 1892, Hendrik Lorentz derived the self-interaction force of charges for low velocities but did not relate it to radiation losses.
+Suggestion of a relationship between radiation energy loss and self-force was first made by Max Planck.
+Planck's concept of the damping force, which did not assume any particular shape for elementary charged particles, was applied by Max Abraham to find the radiation resistance of an antenna in 1898, which remains the most practical application of the phenomenon.

-In early 1900s, Abraham formulated a generalization of Lorentz self-force to arbitrary velocities whose physical consistency was later shown by Schott.
-Schott was able to derive Abraham equation and attributed "acceleration energy" to be the source of energy of the electromagnetic radiation.
-Originally submitted as an essay for 1908 Adams Prize, he won the competition and had the essay published as a book in 1912.
-The relation between self-force and radiation reaction became well established at this point.
-Wolfgang Pauli first obtained covariant form of the radiation reaction and in 1938, Paul Dirac found that equation of motion of charge particles, without assuming the shape of the particle, contained Abraham's formula within reasonable approximations.
-The equations hence derived by Dirac are considered exact within the limits of classical theory.
+In the early 1900s, Abraham formulated a generalization of the Lorentz self-force to arbitrary velocities, the physical consistency of which was later shown by George Adolphus Schott.
+Schott was able to derive the Abraham equation and attributed "acceleration energy" to be the source of energy of the electromagnetic radiation.
+Originally submitted as an essay for the 1908 Adams Prize, he won the competition and had the essay published as a book in 1912.
+The relationship between self-force and radiation reaction became well-established at this point.
+Wolfgang Pauli first obtained the covariant form of the radiation reaction and in 1938, Paul Dirac found that the equation of motion of charged particles, without assuming the shape of the particle, contained Abraham's formula within reasonable approximations.
+The equations derived by Dirac are considered exact within the limits of classical theory.